 Records about Indigenous Australians

-Australian Government records held by the National Archives include information relevant to Aboriginal and Torres Strait Islander
+Australian Government records held by the National Archives include information relevant to Aboriginal and Torres Strait Islander people and

 National Library of Australia

 The Library’s collection holds a diverse range of materials for Australia’s past and contemporary Indigenous culture.

 NSW Justice Registry of Births Deaths & Marriages

 Records of births, deaths and marriages in NSW that date from 1856.
 Early church records from 1788 to 1855 are also available.
 The search

 function allows unrestricted searching, with no identification required for Births over 100 years ago; Deaths over 30 years ago; Marriages

 This overview provides a brief explanation of State archives that document the NSW government’s interaction with Aboriginal people from 1788